Aisuko/fair-tot/README.md

-# Fair Prompt Framework for Implicit Hate Detection
+# When to Invoke: Refining LLM Fairness with Toxicity Assessment

-This repository contains the implementation and experimental code for fair prompt framework in implicit hate speech detection systems.
+This repository contains the implementation and experimental code for FairToT framework in implicit hate speech detection systems.

 ## Repository Structure